 The City of Beulah Publicly Owned Treatment Works (POTW) consists of two waste stabilization pond systems that treat municipal waste - a north system and a south system.
-Per the 2010 U.S. Census, the City of Beulah has a population of 3,152 people.
-On average the waste water treatment system receives 430,000 gallons per day of domestic waste.
+Per the 2020 U.S. Census, the City of Beulah has a population of 3,058 people.

-The north system is located in the NE 1⁄4 of the SE 1⁄4, Section 19, Township 144 North, Range 87 West in Mercer County.
+The north system is located in the NE 1/4 of the SE 1/4, Section 19, Township 144 North, Range 87 West in Mercer County.
 The north system consists of a three-cell system.
 The first cell has a surface area of 4.1 acres and is aerated.
 The second cell has a surface area of 13.2 acres and the third cell has a surface area of 11.9 acres.
 Any discharge would be to the Knife River.